-Acamprosate (US brand name Campral® and generic) is a medication used for treatment of alcohol dependence.
+Acamprosate (US brand name Campral® and generic) is a medication used for the treatment of alcohol dependence.
 Here is basic information about this medication.

 Maintenance of abstinence from alcohol in patients with alcohol dependence who are abstinent at treatment initiation